INSIDE: How to make an easy summertime fiesta wreath made totally from paper napkins and hot glue gun.

 What are your summertime DIY projects?
 Let me know in the comments.

-- Turn a canvas tote into a water proof beach and swim bag
+- Turn a canvas tote bag into a waterproof beach bag